nextstrain/augur/docs/prepare.md

 References are set here, and stored in the same format as the other sequences, but in `JSON.reference.refName`.
 Due to the inconsistencies in genbank / reference formats, you must specify the values for the `header_fields` here.
 Perhaps one day it'll be possible to define genes here as well.
+Ideally these will be provided in the database so this will be unnecessary.
 It's not essential to have a reference for each segment, but it's highly recommended.
   * `references`: Dictionary with keys corresponding to `segments`.
 Each value is a dictionary with:
     * `path`: path to genbank file